-Built by the Kakatiya Kings in the 13th century, the fort was taken over and rose to prominence after the reign of the Qutub Shahi dynasty from the 15th to the 16th century.
-Later, in the 1700s Golconda Fort became famously known for its diamond market.
-Some of the world’s most precious diamonds such as the Kohinoor and Hope diamond were found here.
+Built by the Kakatiya Kings in the 13th century, the fort was taken over and rose to prominence after the reign of the Qutub Shahi dynasty from the 15th to the 16th centuries.
+Later, in the 1700s, Golconda Fort became famous for its diamond market.
+Miners found some of the world’s most precious diamonds, such as the Kohinoor and Hope diamonds, here.

 4. Mehrangarh Fort, Jodhpur, Rajasthan

 Mehrangarh Fort is one of Jodhpur’s most famous and biggest forts in India.
 It stands 410 feet tall and overlooks the entire city of Jodhpur.

 Rao Jodha founded the fort, which is now more than 500 years old, during the ruling dynasty of the Rathore Rajputs.
 However, subsequent rulers carried out the work on the fort until the 20th century, and thus, they built seven gates to remember their victories.

 The fort displays diverse architecture and has gorgeous palaces within.
 Since the fort is still in the hands of the royal family, it is well-maintained and preserved for tourists.
 Besides having restaurants and museums, visitors can enjoy folk performances in the fort.